Become immediately productive in the TypeScript-driven front-end framework, Angular. Recently updated for Angular 11+.

 - Managing packages with barrels

 - TypeScript key features (classes interfaces, typings, casting, decorators)

-- Comparing higher order functions to RxJS equivalents
+- Comparing higher order functions (map, reduce, etc.) to RxJS equivalents

 - RxJS error handling

 - Creating a Directive, Component

 - Component Features (templates, styles, selectors, bindings, methods)